 Lowey Dannenberg, P.C., Investigates Claims on Behalf of Investors of MoneyGram International, Inc. (MGI) and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., is investigating claims of violations of federal securities laws on behalf of investors of MoneyGram International, Inc. (“MoneyGram” or the “Company”) (NASDAQ: MGI).
+NEW YORK, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., is investigating claims of violations of federal securities laws on behalf of investors of MoneyGram International, Inc. ("MoneyGram" or the "Company") MGI.

 The investigation concerns whether MoneyGram and certain of its officers and directors have engaged in violation of securities laws and/or other business practices.
 The conduct pertains to a lawsuit filed by the Consumer Financial Protection Bureau ("CFPB") and the Attorney General of New York with respect to violations of federal regulations and the Consumer Financial Protection Act.